bernie-skipole/acremscope/docs/index.md

 ## Install dependencies

 As user bernard in the container

 From the 'releases' part of this repository, upload files using:

+cd /home/bernard/www/astrodata

 curl -L https://github.com/bernie-skipole/acremscope/releases/download/v2.0.0/gsc1.2.tar.gz --output gsc1.2.tar.gz

 note - the above is still provisional

-extract to create gsc1.2 and copy into

-/home/bernard/www/astrodata/gsc1.2
+extract with

+tar -xvf gsc1.2.tar.gz

+to create directory /home/bernard/www/astrodata/gsc1.2 with db files within it.

-Of the other files under this directory IERS_A.py will be run by a cron job to regularly update earth location data.
+Of the other files under the astrodata directory IERS_A.py will be run by a cron job to regularly update earth location data.

 make_planets.py will be run by a cron job to pre - calculate planet positions which will be placed in an sqlite file /home/bernard/www/astrodata/planet.db